MysteryPancake/Houdini-OpenCL/README.md

 printf("hello");
 ```

-This is exactly what @ bindings are doing.
+This is exactly what @-bindings use.
 They replace `@P` with the equivalent OpenCL read/write instruction for that data type.

 ## Worksets in OpenCL